massle/cpddl/README.md

 If you tried everything described above and you still cannot build the project,
 then:

 0. If you try to compile it on Windows, then you are out of luck.
 Although, it shouldn't be problem to compile and run it, I'll not provide any support.

 1. Run ``make mrproper``.

-2. Repeat all steps that you used for building the project and record all commands and all their outputs to both stdout and stderr.
+2. Repeat all steps that you used for (unsuccessfully) building the project and record all commands and all their outputs to both stdout and stderr.

-3. Contact me at <danfis@danfi.cz>, describe your problem, what are you trying to achieve, and attach all information gathered in step 2.
+3. Contact me at <danfis@danfis.cz>, describe what are you trying to achieve and where is the problem, and attach all information gathered in step 2.

 ## Building Apptainer Image